gorhill/uBlock/README.md

 ![screenshot](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/ss-chromium-2.png)

-The above screenshot was taken after running my [reference benchmark](https://github.com/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites) plus a bit of random browsing.
+<sup>The above screenshot was taken after running my
+[reference benchmark](https://github.com/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites)
+plus a bit of random browsing.
 All blockers were active at the same time, thus they had to deal with exactly the same workload.
-Before the screenshot was taken, I left the browser idle for many minutes so as to let the browser's garbage collector kicks in.
+Before the screenshot was taken, I left the browser idle for many minutes so as to let the browser's garbage collector kicks in.</sup>

+#### New myths flying around

+- "µBlock does not support element hiding".

+Yes it does.
+If you don't believe it, try entering `twitter.com##body` in the _"Your filters"_ text area and see what happens when you visit twitter.com...

+- "The memory usage isn't actually ABP's fault, _EasyList_ is like 40,000+ lines of rules that all have to be parsed by ABP".

+Hum, µBlock also parse _EasyList_.
+And _EasyPrivacy_.
+And _Malware domains_ lists.
+And _Peter Lowes's Ad server_ list.
+Out of the box.
+Yet uses half the memory of ABP.

-Regarding reviews in various web store:
+#### Regarding reviews in various web store

 - [My answer to Chrome store reviews where appropriate](https://github.com/gorhill/uBlock/wiki/My-answer-to-Chrome-store-reviews-where-appropriate)

-Some articles about the origin of the source code behind µBlock:
+#### Some articles about the origin of the source code behind µBlock

 - [Net request filtering efficiency: HTTP Switchboard vs. Adblock Plus](https://github.com/gorhill/httpswitchboard/wiki/Net-request-filtering-efficiency:-HTTP-Switchboard-vs.-Adblock-Plus)
 - [Adblock Plus memory consumption](https://github.com/gorhill/httpswitchboard/wiki/Adblock-Plus-memory-consumption)

-Forums:
+#### Forums

 - [On Reddit](http://www.reddit.com/r/chrome/comments/28xt2j/%C2%B5block_a_fast_and_lean_blocker_for_chromiumbased/)
 - [On Hacker News](https://news.ycombinator.com/item?id=7936809)